EPCompSci/portfolio-2020-jackgsch/README.md

 I have learned an immense amount about swift this first term.
 Starting with no background in swift to now working with a whole team on a large scaleable app.

-I first started by watching some tutorials on youtube and from Apple's own tutorials, I also read from some forums online.
+I first started by watching some tutorials on youtube and Apple's own tutorials, I also read some forums online.
 My first app was a google map view of Gale Woods with a picture of myself and some different text fields.
 This is one of Apple's begginer tutorials where I used my own images and different coordinates than the tutorials.

 1st App: https://github.com/jackgsch/GaleWoods/tree/main

-I furthered my learning by combining learning from different tutorials into my own customized app.
-My next app was the customization of a tutorial I followed.
+I furthered my learning by combining learning from different tutorials into a tutorial I watched.
 I followed the tutorial and made the card game 'war'.
-I then added some different text fields, modified the looks of the app.
-A big item I learned was when I made an app icon for it.
-When downloaded the app would have a cool image.
+I then added some different text fields and modified the formating of the app.
+A big thing I learned was when I made an app icon for it.
+Using sketch I was able to make an image for the app on your home screen.

 2nd App: https://github.com/jackgsch/WarCardGame1/tree/main